 Neil teaches on the postgraduate clinical psychology program, and supervises Honours, MPsych and PhD students.
-Research students will be able to develop the methodological skills including quantitative and experimental psychological methods, treatment trialing methods, qualitative methods, codesign and coproduction approaches, and literature synthesis methods.
+Research students will be able to develop the methodological skills including quantitative and experimental psychological methods, treatment trialing methods, qualitative methods, ecological momentary assessment, codesign/coproduction approaches, and literature synthesis methods.

 Clinical Psychology; Mental Health

 PhD candidate and honours supervision

 Accredited to supervise Masters & Doctoral students as Principal Supervisor.